MystenLabs/walrus-docker-testbed/README.md

 4. To store data on the Walrus Network:
     - Shell into any storage node container and run (all of them are pre-configured with a `walrus` client):
         - `walrus store <file>` to upload data.
+        -

-        - Similarly, use `walrus` commands to retrieve stored data.
+5. Optionally, you can expose port 9185 from any storage node container and interact with the REST API from you local development environment.Similarly, use `walrus` commands to retrieve stored data.

 ## What Happens Behind the Scenes
 1. Each `docker compose up` starts a fresh Sui network.